Careers360 Logo

 (iii) It resembles both alkali metals and halogens.

-(iv) Loss of an electron from hydrogen atom results in a nucleus of very small size as compared to other atoms or ions.
-Due to the small size, it cannot exist free.
+(iv) Loss of an electron from a hydrogen atom results in a nucleus of very small size as compared to other atoms or ions.
+Due to its small size, it cannot exist freely.

 Answer:

-The answer is the option (iv) Loss of an electron from hydrogen atom results in a nucleus of very small size as compared to other atoms or ions.
-Due to the small size, it cannot exist freely.
+The answer is the option (iv) Loss of an electron from a hydrogen atom results in a nucleus of very small size as compared to other atoms or ions.
+Due to its small size, it cannot exist freely.

 Question:3